-Acaeruloplasminaemia is an autosomal recessive type of neurodegeneration with brain iron accumulation and disorder of iron metabolism caused by a mutation in the caeruloplasmin (CP) gene resulting in production of dysfunctional caeruloplasmin.
+Acaeruloplasminaemia is an autosomal recessive type of neurodegeneration with brain iron accumulation and disorder of iron metabolism caused by a mutation in the caeruloplasmin (CP) gene resulting in the production of dysfunctional caeruloplasmin.

 Patients present with a classic triad of clinical features caused by iron accumulation in various organs: